VynOpenSource/vyn-augment/README.md

 The extra parameters for the `run` method are:

 - <b>mask_positions</b>: This parameter is used to specified that an image is a segmentation mask.
-The implication is that some operations will not be performed and some other will be perfome differently.
+The implication is that some operations will not be performed, and some other will be perfomed differently.
 For instance, operations that modifies the images intensities will not be applied like `contrast`, `illumination`, `solarise`, `posterise` etc...
 On the other hand, operations that perform a occlusion of a part of the image will always use black patches regardless the user selecting noise for the patch.
 - <b>labels</b>: It represents the labels of the image when using classification.
 This is useful for operations like the `sample_pairing`.
-Notice that one_hot vector should beb used, the reason is that `sample_pairing` average images and labels to create new samples and this weigted average does not make sense for one-number label.
+Notice that one_hot vector should beb used, the reason is that `sample_pairing` average images and labels to create new samples and this weighted average does not make sense for one-number label.
 - <b>bounding_boxes</b>: A list of lists of lists.
 This variable contains a list for each image, whose values are each of the bounding boxes within the image.
 This bounding boxes are a list with 4 values [xtl, ytl, xbr, ybr],